-The Minor in Education offers students an opportunity to explore teaching in their major.
-Students who pursue the education minor will gain a strong pedagogical knowledge base in the area of education in preparation for a licensure program, graduate program, or career in the field of education.
-This minor provides students from any major a broad background of knowledge in education and provides links to specific content in their respective majors.
+The minor in Education offers students an opportunity to explore teaching in their major.
+Students who pursue the Education minor will study current educational practices and teaching methods.
+Students who complete the minor will gain a strong pedagogical knowledge base in the area of education in preparation for a licensure program, graduate program, or career in the field of education.